suse-edge/edge-image-builder/docs/building-images.md

 the system will need a valid network configuration, either via DHCP or configured statically.
 For air-gapped images, the registration server must be available within the air-gapped network for this to work.

-> :**_NOTE_**: If the activation key is not in the root organization, the organization ID must be included as a prefix, for example "2-yourkey".
+> **_NOTE_**: If the activation key is not in the root organization, the organization ID must be included as a prefix, for example "2-yourkey".
 > as a prefix to the key itself (e.g `11-slemicro55` instead of simply `slemicro55`)

 The following describes the possible options for the SUMA section: